JBEI/edd/jbei/edd/rest/scripts/Maintain_Links.md

 * __Clarify summary output re: ICE scan__ on first look following a successful scan, it appears that some strains were skipped.
 In fact, an optimization was used to avoid reprocessing strains that were used in EDD.
+* __Update URL pattern matching__ recent updates to EDD have added slug-based URLs as the default, and the script has not yet been updated to detect those URLs.
+Instead, the new URLs are treated as external references, which is incorrect.

 ## Running the Script